 First let’s talk about the goals of employment screening.
 Employers use screening to mitigate their hiring risks and build a safer, more productive workforce.
 Employers can use information found in a background report to help assess an individual’s character, credentials, and overall suitability for a given role.
 In many cases, especially in highly regulated industries, screening is a required part of the hiring process.
 The case for an employer’s use of background screening is strong but there is an equally strong case on the part of candidates and employees who are subject to these background checks that they are judged fairly.
-This is where the Equal Employment Opportunity Commission (EEOC), the Fair Credit Reporting Act, and laws such as “Ban the Box” come into play.
+This is where the Equal Employment Opportunity Commission (EEOC), the Fair Credit Reporting Act (FCRA), and laws such as “Ban the Box” (BTB) come into play.

 Employees and applicants definitely deserve to have their rights protected.